Last Updated on October 7, 2022

 Okanagan Desert – Osoyoos, British Columbia

-The Okanagan desert is often referred to as Canada’s only desert.
-It’s a semi-arid zone with a very hot, dry climate in the summer and very mild winters, but unfortunately it does not have any tall sand dunes suitable for sand boarding.
-Osoyoos sand dunes are rather short and rather “green”: filled with bushes, cacti and wildlife, they are better explored on foot (or perhaps with an all-terrain mountainboard?).
+The Okanagan desert is Canada’s only desert, although it is really more of a pseudo-desert.
+It consists of a semi-arid zone with a very hot, dry climate in the summer and very mild winters, but unfortunately it does not have any dunes that are suitable for sledding.

 If your wish is to go sandboarding in the Okanagan desert or the area near Kelowna, I have bad news for you.
 The sand dunes in Osoyoos are quite short and rather “green”: filled with bushes, cacti and wildlife, and they are better explored on foot wo that you enjoy some great hikes.

 North America Sandboarding Map

 Your n°1 source of information on the world of sandsports and desert adventure travel.
 Our articles are the result of extensive research, personal experience, and knowledge-sharing within the global sandboarding community.